Beat the Devil (film): Plot

 Billy Dannreuther is a formerly wealthy American who has fallen on hard times.
-He is reluctantly working with four crooks: Peterson, Julius O'Hara, Major Jack Ross and Ravello, who are trying to acquire uranium-rich land in British East Africa.
-Billy suspects that Major Ross murdered a British colonial officer who threatened to expose their plan.
-While waiting in Italy for passage to Africa, Billy and his wife Maria meet a British couple, Harry and Gwendolen Chelm, who plan to travel on the same ship.
-Harry seems a very proper and traditional Englishman, while Gwendolen is flighty and a compulsive fantasist.
+He is reluctantly working with four crooks: Peterson, Julius O'Hara, Major Jack Ross and Ravello, who are trying to swindle their way to uranium-rich land in British East Africa.
+Billy suspects that Major Ross murdered a British colonial officer in London who threatened to expose their plan.
+While waiting in Italy for passage to Africa, Billy and his wife Maria meet a British couple, Harry and Gwendolen Chelm, en route to a new job for Harry managing a coffee plantation in Kenya.
+Harry seems a very proper and traditional Englishman, while Gwendolen is flighty and a compulsive liar.
 Billy and Gwendolen have an affair, while Maria flirts with Harry.
 Peterson becomes suspicious that the Chelms may be attempting to acquire the uranium themselves.
-Though this is untrue, it seems confirmed by Gwendolen, who lies about her husband and exaggerates his importance.
+Though this is untrue, it is fueled by Gwendolen's lies about her husband to exaggerate his importance.

-Billy and Peterson decide to take a plane instead, but their car runs over a cliff when they are pushing it after a breakdown, and they are wrongly reported to have been killed.
-In order to replace Peterson's lost capital, Ravello approaches Harry Chelm and explains their scheme.
-Just then, to everyone's surprise, Billy and Peterson return to the hotel unharmed, just as the purser announces that the ship is at last ready to sail.
+Billy and Peterson, the scheme's financier, decide to take a plane instead.
+Their car gets away while pushing it and careens off a cliff, spurring an errant report they have been killed.
+Ravello then approaches Harry Chelm and explains the uranium plan.
+Just then, to everyone's surprise, Billy and Peterson return to the hotel unharmed.
+The ship's purser then announces that its tippling captain is at last ready to sail.
 On board, Harry reveals that he knows about Peterson's scheme and intends to inform the authorities.
-Peterson orders Major Ross to kill Harry, but Billy thwarts the murder attempt.
-Disbelieving Harry's outraged accusations, the ship's drunken captain has Harry locked in the brig.
+Peterson orders Major Ross to kill him, but Billy thwarts the murder attempt.
+Disbelieving Harry's outraged accusations, the ship's captain has Harry hancuffed in his room.

-The ship's engine malfunctions and the passengers are told to escape by lifeboat.
-When Billy goes to rescue Harry, he finds that Harry has freed himself and left the ship, intending to swim ashore.
-The passengers land on an African beach, where they are arrested by Arab soldiers.
+The ship's engine malfunctions, and the passengers are put in a lifeboat.
+When Billy goes to free Harry, he finds that Harry has escaped and gone overside, intending to swim ashore.
+The passengers land on a North African beach, where they are arrested by Arab soldiers.
 They are interrogated by Ahmed, an Arab official who suspects that they may be spies or revolutionaries.
-Billy creates a distraction by fleeing the room and befriends Ahmed when he is recaptured by talking to him about Rita Hayworth, whom he pretends to have known.
-Billy then persuades him to send the party back to Italy by sailing boat.
+Billy creates a distraction by fleeing the room, and upon being recaptured befriends Ahmed by fueling Ahmed's fantasies about Rita Hayworth, whom Billy pretends to have known.
+Ahmed is persuaded to split a fat bribe extorted from Peterson and to send the party back to Italy by sailboat.

-After the party land, they are questioned by a Scotland Yard detective who is investigating the murder of the colonial officer.
-Gwendolen reveals Peterson's scheme, his involvement in the murder and his attempt to kill Harry.
-The detective arrests Peterson, O'Hara, Ross and Ravello.
-As the four crooks are taken in handcuffs, Gwendolen receives a telegram from British East Africa saying that Harry has acquired the land that the crooks had sought.
-Harry is now extremely wealthy and willing to forgive Gwendolen.
-Billy laughs happily, saying, "This is the end, the end!"
+Upon landing, the group is questioned by a Scotland Yard detective investigating the murder of the colonial officer.
+He is satisfied with the interrogation until Gwendolen upends everything by revealing Peterson's scheme, the Major's murder, and Peterson's directing the Major to kill Harry.
+The detective arrests the four crooks.
+As they are taken in handcuffs, Gwendolen receives a telegram from British East Africa saying that Harry has acquired the mineral-rich land.
+Harry foresees himself as Africa's "uranium king", and, inviting her to join him, is willing to forgive Gwendolen for her indiscretions.